 Discovered BLE device data are sent in reports on LoRaWAN port 25.
 BLE reporting payload structures differ from the other sensor report formats described above.
 See §6.1.2 for a complete description of BLE reporting behaviour.
-See Figure and Figure in Appendix 1 for a summary of the frame formats.
+See Figure A1-2 and Figure A1-3Figure in Appendix 1 for a depiction of the frame formats.